reactiontimes/report/README.md

 How to use the report program:
 ==============================
-The reports (http://github.io.reactiontimes/reports) program reads a file of reaction times (playtext.txt) as comma separated values, one line per person.
+This report.py(https://github.com/reactiontimes/report/) program reads a file of reaction times (playtext.txt) as comma separated values, one line per person.
 Have a look at the file.
 The program also uses a file (reports.txt) to decide what averages to calculate and makes a report from all the data.

 Download the 'report.py' to your computer and run it on your computer.
 You will need python3 installed (python.org).